- Written by Christian Simmons

 After reminiscing about all your life events and personal health choices, you may think a more comprehensive health insurance plan will be a better fit for your life circumstances.

-If this is the case, talk with an expert about the type of plan that will best support your future health goals and needs.
+If this is the case, talk with a Medicare advisor about the type of plan that will best support your future health goals and needs.

 1 Cited Research Article